 Ultimate Guide for Choosing Your Suit

-Our elopement suit guide is here to help you find something suitable (pun intended) for exploring the outdoors on your wedding day.
-We’ve learned a few tips and tricks over the years, and I, Ryan, just happen to be weirdly obsessed with clothing material that’s good for hiking.
+My elopement suit guide is here to help you find something suitable (pun intended) for exploring the outdoors on your wedding day.
+I’ve learned a few tips and tricks over the years, and my husband, Ryan, just happens to be weirdly obsessed with clothing material that’s good for hiking.
 So this is going to be a lot of fun.

-Some of the links below are affiliate links where we get a small kickback.
-We always appreciate the support!
+Some of the links below are affiliate links where I get a small kickback.
+I always appreciate the support!

 Wedding Suit vs Elopement Suit

-- Mobility: Think about the activities you’ll be doing like hiking, climbing rocks, twirling your partner, saving the world, jumping over streams, sitting on a blanket, etc. You will want a suit with stretch fabric to help increase mobility.
+- Mobility: Think about the activities you’ll be doing like hiking, climbing rocks, twirling your partner, jumping over streams, sitting on a blanket, etc. A suit with stretch fabric helps increase mobility.
 Luckily wool, linen, and all types of suits can be made for the active person these days (although check that the suit has stretch before performing any ninja moves).
 You’ll want to carefully see if you can squat down easily and also reach behind you (as if you were getting water from your backpack).
 I personally think it’s worth the cost to get that stretch fabric, but if you can deal with limited movement and save some money–have at it!